renpy/renpy/sphinx/source/config.rst

     If True, Ren'Py will write information about the :ref:`image cache <images>` to image_cache.txt.

+.. var:: config.debug_prediction = False

+    If True, Ren'Py will will write information about and errors that occur during prediction (of execution flow, images, and screens) to log.txt and the console.

 .. var:: config.debug_sound = False

     Enables debugging of sound functionality.
 This disables the